Credit Control Procedures

 1 Complete Credit Checks & Risk Assessment

 Before giving credit, it is worth carrying out a credit check on them.
-Some businesses offer credit checks for a small fee; you can also obtain information on any limited company from Companies House.
-One good way to see if a company is a good payer is to request references from other companies.
+Some businesses offer credit checks and produce a credit report for a small fee; you can also obtain information on any limited company from Companies House.
+One effective way to determine if a company is a reliable payer is to request references from other companies.

 2 Issue Terms and Conditions of Sale